Martin Knight - Programme Leader

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

-The School hosts a series of visiting speakers each year.
-As part of the School, you will have the opportunity to learn from industry experts.
-Previous speakers have included representatives from organisations such as Deloitte, Santander, HSBC, Innocent, The Institute of Internal Auditors and Sir David Tweedie (ex-Chairman of the IASB).
+Lincoln International Business School hosts a series of visiting speakers each year.
+As part of the School, students will have the opportunity to learn from industry experts.
+Previous speakers have included representatives from organisations such as Deloitte, Santander, HSBC, Innocent, The Institute of Internal Auditors, and Sir David Tweedie (ex-Chairman of the IASB).

 Find out more about our 100 funded field trip places for students.

 Graduates with an MSc qualification may progress to management and marketing roles in a variety of hospitality related organisations around the world.
 The specialist skills students can develop on the MSc International Hospitality Management Programme may be highly valued by private and public sector organisations as well as to those wishing to set up and run their own hospitality business.
 The MSc may also open the door to careers in research or academia.